Stay warm with energy efficient heating

-With energy prices rising, heating our homes is becoming more and more expensive, so cost-effective alternatives, like electric heating, are understandably growing in popularity.
+With energy prices rising and more of us working from home than ever before, heating our homes is becoming more expensive, so cost-effective alternatives, like electric heating, are understandably growing in popularity.

 A typical fan heater works by pushing air over a source of heat.
 The fan contained in the heater forces the air to flow over a heating element.

 This warms the air and propels it into the room.
 Fan heaters work best in rooms with lots of still air, with no open doors or windows that will allow the warm air to escape.
 Fan heaters are therefore a great option for heating enclosed spaces extremely quickly.
 However the fan will make a noise when in operation.